Seven Day Western Ireland Itinerary

 Day Three | ~4.5 hours of driving | ~200 miles |

 If there is one thing that you have to do while in Ireland, this would be it.
-This will be the most driving intensive day of the trip and probably of your life.
+This will be the most steering-wheel clutching days of your life.

-Narrow roads, driving on the left-hand side, speed limit signs in Kilometres per hour, sheep randomly crossing the road, random weather, and so on…
+Narrow roads, driving on the left-hand side, speed limit signs in Kilometres per hour, sheep lazily crossing the road, random changes in the weather, and so on…

 If you rented a car, please, please, please go counter-clockwise.
-The tour buses go clockwise.
-Not only is it safer, but, you won’t get stuck behind a tour slow tour bus going up, down, & around crazy roads.
+At the time of writing this post, the tour buses go clockwise.
+Not only is it safer, but, you won’t get stuck behind a tour slow bus going up, down, & around crazy roads.

 We drove the entire ring in about 5-6 hours.
 However, we stopped off at random overlooks, checked out old stone forts, and weren’t necessarily driving the entire time.
 Throughout the drive, it hailed twice, there were rainbows, and beautiful open skies.
 This day showed me how crazy Ireland’s weather truly is.